 - Bag-of-words Naïve Bayes:

-- Features: W_i is the word at positon i
+- Features: W_i is the word at position i

-how many variables are there?

-how many values?

 - As before: predict label conditioned on feature variables (spam vs. ham)

 - As before: assume features are conditionally independent given label

 - New: each W_i is identically distributed

 Word at position i, not ith word in the dictionary!